RunestoneInteractive/httlads/_sources/PredictiveAnalytics/pandas_and_SQL.rst

 Then ``list(zip(list1, list2, str1))`` returns ``[('a', 1, 'X'), ('b', 2, 'Y'), ('c', 3, 'Z')]``  But, what is the deal with wrapping ``zip`` with ``list``?
 Well, ``zip`` does not actually return a list, zip returns an iterator that in most circumstances behaves just like a list, except when you want to see a small example.

-The good news is that Series are also iterables so we can pass a series to the zip function and it will work great.
+The good news is that series are also iterables so we can pass a series to the zip function and it will work great.

 .. jupyter-execute::